Sales + other things

 a hike in the Azores.
 A tiring ascent is always rewarded with jaw-dropping views – often shrouded in clouds that miraculously lift to reveal the magic below.

-THE OUTDOORS EXPERIENCES described below are a sampling of our most popular offerings.
-Experiences can be curated specifically for each group.
-When you conclude your reservation you will be asked to tell us what experiences peeked your interest.
+THE OUTDOORS EXPERIENCES below are a sampling of our most popular offerings.
+Experiences are either included in you five-night package or can be purchased a-la-carte.
+Can be curated specifically for each group.
 View our experience sheet

 VOLCANO COZIDO HIKE.
 João prepares this unique take on a meat stew and lowers it into a volcanic vent in Ribeira Grande, where it will slow-cook for 5 1/2 hours.
 We then start our easy 3-hour circular hike through a spectacular waterfall, with opportunities to swim.
 Upon our return the traditional cozido picnic meal (just-lifted from the ground) will be waiting.
 Starts at quinta minuvida.
 Held on Mondays.
 Approximate experience duration 5 hrs.
 Weather dependent.

 FEEL THE VOLCANO HIKE + YOGA.
 We head east to Furnas and visit the most active volcanic region on the island.
 Experience a brief walking meditation among geothermal mists and hike around the emerald Furnas lake.
 Taste naturally sparkling waters and enjoy an optional post-hike soak in our favorite hot springs or a visit to the beach.
 Held on on Mondays or Wednesdays, depending on availability.
 Total experience duration approx. 7 hrs.
 Experience is highly weather dependent, due to foggy mountain location.

 RIDGE HIKE + OFFROAD.
 Enjoy a 2-hour hike over some of the most scenic mountains on the island, featuring stops at several lakes and beautiful endemic mosses.
 See the stunning birds-eye view over Sete Cidades lakes (weather dependent) and finish it off with a offroad drive over the famous caldera ridge road with possibilities for stops at ocean hot springs.
 Held on on Mondays or Wednesdays, depending on availability.
 Total experience duration approx. 7 hrs.
 Experience is highly weather dependent, due to foggy mountain location.